dstagner/kintsugi/content/met.md

 ## Energy

 Energy is much more simple.
 It has a limited number of forms - electricity, heat, magnetism, chemical bonds, gravity, etc. Many of these are easily exchanged for other forms.
-For example, light energy can be easily converted into electrical energy, and electrical energy can be easily converted into light.
-So energy operates under very different constrains than materials.
+For example, light energy can be easily converted into electrical energy (solar panels), and electrical energy can be easily converted into light (light bulbs).
+So energy operates under very different constraints than materials.

 ## Technics